To celebrate Philadelphia as a great literary city on the page, stage, and in the street.

 Project Director - Steve Burns

-Steve Burns began his career with APIARY Magazine five years ago with a humble column on Philly’s indie bookstores.
+Steve Burns began his career with APIARY Magazine seven years ago with a humble column on Philly’s indie bookstores.
 Since then he’s helped launch the new APIARY dot com, earned an MFA from Rutgers-Camden, and became an accidental craft-beer guru.
 His poems have most recently appeared in Connotation Press.
-He lives in West Philadelphia with three cats and his girlfriend, Erlina.
+He is a high school English teacher.
 Contact: email@example.com

 Editorial Director - Alexa Smith